 One of the common recommendations we make for patients with fibromyalgia is to get some aerobic exercise.
-We often suggest going for brisk walk for at least 30 minutes a day.
+We often suggest going for a brisk walk for at least 30 minutes a day.
 This is a real challenge for some patients, though, as one of the symptoms that accompany the physically debilitating condition is fatigue.

 Luckily, a recent study found that practicing Tai Chi may help patients manage their pain as well as, if not better than, aerobic exercise.
-If you’re not familiar with it, Tai Chi is a highly effective form of exercise that emphases movement control, breathing, balance, and mindfulness.
-The goal of Tai Chi isn’t necessarily to get the heart pumping or strengthen muscles, but rather to focus and build mental and physical energy.
+If you’re not familiar with it, Tai Chi is a highly effective form of exercise that emphasizes movement control, breathing, balance, and mindfulness.
+The goal of Tai Chi isn’t necessarily to get the heart pumping or strengthen muscles but rather to focus and build mental and physical energy.

 The study, consisting of 226 adults with fibromyalgia, found that patients attending a Tai Chi class: